Victoria Grover – 5 nights in the Utah desert with a broken leg

 The next morning was going to be the last morning she would ever see, as her condition wouldn’t allow her to survive another night, but as she lay there next to that stream that kept her alive, the sound of a helicopter in the distance caught her attention.

 It turns out that the clerk she asked if he could save her supper for her when she returned on Monday night finished his shift and then went on vacation for a few days, and didn’t tell anyone else at the lodge about the request.
-The alarm was only raised on Friday morning when the lodge realised she hadn’t checked out on the Thursday she planned to, and so alerted the authorities who found her almost right away.
+The alarm was only raised on Friday morning when the lodge realized she hadn’t checked out on the Thursday she planned to, and so alerted the authorities who found her almost right away.

 She had hoped the subject of her not telling anyone where she was going wouldn’t come up, but it came out in the end and she could only take responsibility for her own mistakes, though she did try and blame the clerk for not raising the alarm sooner.
-She said he should of raised the alarm when she didn’t return and during numerous interviews tried to pass blame onto him.
+She said he should have raised the alarm when she didn’t return and during numerous interviews tried to pass the blame onto him.

-Personally i think the blame lays entirely with Victoria, as asking the guy at the desk to save you some supper isn’t quite the same as, “I’m going hiking in this specific area, i should be back by 9pm latest and if I’m not, something is wrong.”
+Personally, I think the blame lays entirely with Victoria, as asking the guy at the desk to save you some supper isn’t quite the same as “I’m going hiking in this specific area, I should be back by 9 pm latest and if I’m not, something is wrong.”

 She even stated in a TV interview that she didn’t tell anyone where she’d be, which leads us to one of the most important survival tips of all time, Tell someone where you’re going and when you’ll be back.